 Other Activities

-- 2 presentations were made: at the 78th International Annual Conference of the Soil and Water Conservation Society (SWCS), August 6-9, 2023, Des Moines, Iowa “Improving model capability in simulating spatiotemporal variations and flow contributions of nitrate export in tile-drained catchments.”
+- Two presentations were made: at the 78th International Annual Conference of the Soil and Water Conservation Society (SWCS), August 6-9, 2023, Des Moines, Iowa “Improving model capability in simulating spatiotemporal variations and flow contributions of nitrate export in tile-drained catchments.”
 Peiyu Cao, Chaoqun Lu, William Crumpton, Matthew Helmers, David Green, Greg Stenback.

 Related Publications/Journal Articles